abrotman/related-domains-by-dns/rdbd.md

 $ openssl dgst -sha256 -verify rsa.public -signature sign.sha256 domain.txt
 Verified OK

-# Security Concerns
+# Security Considerations

 ## DNSSEC

 This mechanism does not require DNSSEC.
-It could be possible for an attacker to falsify DNS query requests while investigating a relationship.
+It could be possible for an attacker to falsify DNS query responses while investigating a relationship.
 Consider that in these cases, a relationship could be falsified.
+Conversely, an attacker could delete the response that would normally demonstrate the relationship, causing the investigating party to believe there is no link between the two domains.

 Deploying signed records with DNSSEC could be considered an advantage, and an additional defense against that type of attack.

 # Contributors